Lawyer in civil rights struggle, Michael Trister, dies at 77

 JACKSON, Miss.
-(AP) — A civil rights lawyer forced from a teaching position at the University of Mississippi in one of the last spasms of segregationist control there during the 1960s has died.
+(AP) — A civil rights lawyer forced from a teaching post at the University of Mississippi in one of the last spasms of segregationist control at that Southern university in the 1960s has died.

-Nancy Duff Campbell says her husband, 77-year-old Michael Trister, died Oct.
-20 from pancreatic cancer in Washington, D.C.
+Michael Trister died Oct.
+20 in Washington after battling pancreatic cancer, said his wife, Nancy Duff Campbell.
+He was 77.

+“He always said his years in Mississippi were very formative,” Campbell told The Associated Press in an interview Tuesday.

 Trister made headlines in 1968 when state officials forced him from his Ole Miss law school position.